MicrosoftDocs/xamarin-docs/docs/get-started/tutorials/pop-ups/includes/display-alert.md

 To complete this tutorial you should have Visual Studio 2019 (latest release), with the **Mobile development with .NET** workload installed.
 In addition, you will require a paired Mac to build the tutorial application on iOS.
 For information about installing the Xamarin platform, see [Installing Xamarin](~/get-started/installation/index.md).
 For information about connecting Visual Studio 2019 to a Mac build host, see [Pair to Mac for Xamarin.iOS development](~/ios/get-started/installation/windows/connecting-to-mac/index.md).

 1. Launch Visual Studio, and create a new blank Xamarin.Forms app named **PopupsTutorial**.
-Ensure that the app uses .NET Standard as the shared code mechanism.

     > [!IMPORTANT]
     > The C# and XAML snippets in this tutorial requires that the solution is named **PopupsTutorial**.
 Using a different name will result in build errors when you copy code from this tutorial into the solution.